 Spruce Root CDFI

 USDA Forest Service

-Funding comes from the National Rural Conservations Services, Regional Conservation Partnership Program
+Funding comes from the Natural Resources Conservation Service (NRCS), Regional Conservation Partnership Program